 As we again come upon the busiest fund-raising season of the year I, again urge you to know your charity and donate locally.
 We are a generous and empathetic people who react with our hearts when seeing the ravages of a hurricane on the news, or expensive television ads of forlorn children and injured animals.
 We respond with our purses when celebrities beg for donations and plead with viewers to join them in giving.
 I do too - but I worry about how often we can be disappointed and develop charity fatigue.
 I fear for those who still need the help after the compassionate tire of giving.

 Rather than souring on giving, research the situation, ask questions and make sure your gift is going to whom and where you so intend.
-For example, in the animal welfare industry, aspca, the New York City spca is not an umbrella organization which funnels funds to other spcas by zip code as is the case with other real national charities like Leukemia and Lymphoma Society. spcas throughout the country are individual legal entities and not chapters of any mother organization.
+For example, in the animal welfare industry, aspca, the New York City spca is not an umbrella organization which funnels funds to other spcas by zip code as is the case with other national charities. spcas throughout the country are individual legal entities and not chapters of any mother organization.
 Yet aspca spends tens of millions of dollars annually on television and other fundraising outlets which omit that significant fact.
 Many consumers are duped and upset upon learning that their donation did not help abused and unwanted animals in their communities.
 By the way, to their credit, hsus, began putting such language (that they are not affiliated with local humane societies) on their new television spots to avoid creating a misimpression and thereby attracting misinformed donors.
-I hope this is a first step in putting meaningful disclaimers on all of their materials.

 So please, consider donating to an existing legitimate local organization that you can visit, talk to, and just see in action.
 Frequently, your local charity may be providing international relief as well or is affiliated with one who is.